 Calculation of the GPA, or grade point average, includes all courses numbered 5000 and above taken at UAFS.
 A temporary grade (IP) and those courses for which no numerical equivalents are defined (CR) are excluded from the computation.
 Students may repeat a course one time.
+Only two C grades can count toward degree requirements.
 Credit hours earned will be counted only once toward graduation; however, the student's official transcript will show all grades received, and the cumulative GPA will reflect all grades.